mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

   Example: commands `mkdir ./newDir` and `mkdir newDir` will both create the directory `newDir` within your current directory.

-Using `mkdir`, lets create a directory name `temp` in our current directory:
+Using `mkdir`, let's create a directory named `temp` in our current directory:
 ```
 $ mkdir temp
 ```